 Turn on the stove, let the trench box soak in the pot, and simmer for about 1 hour on low heat until the water recedes for about 1 hour (about 300 ml remaining water is fine).

-Turn off the heat and wait until it cools down, then filter the oyster juice and squeeze the oyster meat well to get the oyster juice (you can use a clean thin cloth or a filter basket).
+Turn off the heat and wait until it cools down, then filter the oyster juice and squeeze the oyster meat well to get the oyster juice (you can use a clean thin cloth like a cheesecloth and its substitutes, or a filter basket).
+This will ensure the juice is as pure as possible.

 Step 3: Melt the sugar